25 Top-Rated Attractions & Scenic Drives in Provence

 10. Archaeological Sites in Vaison-la-Romaine

-Begin exploring Vaison-la-Romaine in the Quartier de Puymin archaeological site, which reveals evidence of the ancient Roman town that thrived from the 1st century BC to the 4th century AD.
-At this site, remnants of noblemen's houses and a porticoed sanctuary were uncovered.
-The well-preserved Théâtre Antique (Ancient Theater) is used as an outdoor venue during summertime.
+Begin exploring Vaison-la-Romaine in the Quartier de Puymin archaeological site, which reveals evidence of the Roman town that thrived from the 1st century BCE to the 4th century CE.
+At this site, you can see remnants of ancient houses and a porticoed sanctuary.

 11. Vence: A Picturesque Artists' Village

-Well-preserved medieval walls enclose the Cité Historique, a captivating pedestrian-only world of narrow cobblestone lanes, historic sights, delightful boutiques, art galleries, outdoor cafés, and peaceful fountain-adorned squares.
 Especially charming spots include the Place du Peyra, which has many restaurants and shops, and the Place Godeau, a shaded square often painted by artists.
+As you walk around, you'll discover historic sights, interesting boutiques, art galleries, and outdoor cafés.

-Another attraction in the Cité Historique is the Musée de Vence housed in the 17th-century Château de Villeneuve.
+Another attraction in the Cité Historique is the Musée de Vence, housed in the 17th-century Château de Villeneuve.
 The museum displays an excellent collection of modern and contemporary art, including paintings by Matisse, Chagall, Dubuffet, and Dufy.

 12. Saint-Rémy-de-Provence: Van Gogh's Artistic Inspiration

-The Monastère Saint-Paul de Mausole is the hospital (located in an old Romanesque monastery) where Van Gogh stayed from 1889 to 1890 under the care of kind nurses.
-Tourists can visit the artist's room and see copies of the paintings he created here.
 To learn more about the life and works of Van Gogh, an obligatory stop is the Musée Estrine (8 Rue Lucien Estrine) which has a Center of Interpretation devoted to the artist.

 The Vincent van Gogh Trail indicates sites throughout the town that were painted by Van Gogh, although some imagination is required as the scenery has changed since the artist's time.
 The Office of Tourism in Saint-Rémy de Provence offers guided tours (by reservation) of the sites that Van Gogh painted.

-Tourists will also find many other worthwhile things to do, such as attending a mass or organ concert at the Collégiale Saint-Martin, rebuilt in the 19th century in Neoclassical style, or exploring the archaeological ruins at the Glanum Excavation Site, which has a Triumphal Arch from the 1st century BC dedicated to Julius Caesar.
+Interested in ancient history?
+Explore the archaeological ruins at the Glanum Excavation Site, which has a Triumphal Arch from the 1st century BCE dedicated to Julius Caesar.

-Gastronomic delights abound in Saint-Rémy de Provence, and tourists will enjoy sampling the regional specialties.
+Gastronomic delights abound in Saint-Rémy de Provence, and you will enjoy sampling the regional specialties.
 La Roma (33 Boulevard Marceau) is an Italian restaurant and salon de thé (tea salon) known for its crêpes, ice cream, and macaroons.

-Chocolate lovers are advised to visit the Chocolaterie Joël Durand (3 Boulevard Victor Hugo), an upscale chocolate shop that offers tantalizing chocolate candies in delicate flavors.
-Le Petit Duc is a tempting shop that sells typical Provençal confections such as nougat (candy made with almonds and honey), crystallized violets, and calissons (sweet almond candies).
+Le Petit Duc (7 Boulevard Victor Hugo) is a tempting shop that sells typical Provençal confections such as nougat (candy made with almonds and honey), crystallized violets, and calissons (sweet almond candies).

-In the nearby village of Paradou, Le Bistro du Paradou is a favorite spot among locals.
-The restaurant offers a prix-fixe menu that focuses on classic French dishes.
-Also in Paradou is the Michelin-starred Cicada - La Table du Hameau restaurant.
+In the nearby village of Paradou, Le Bistro du Paradou (57 Avenue de la Vallée-des-Baux) is a favorite spot among locals.
+This restaurant specializes in traditional Provençal cuisine and offers a prix-fixe menu.
+Meals are served in a cozy old-fashioned dining room or on the outdoor terrace.

-Saint-Rémy de Provence is about 25 kilometers north of Arles and 20 kilometers south of Avignon, which makes the town an excellent base in the heart of Provence.
 Families seeking a countryside retreat near the village of Saint-Rémy will appreciate the Le Mas de l'Ange, a typical Provençal stone farmhouse.
-The entire property is available for rent including eight bedrooms, a swimming pool, and private tennis court.
+The entire property is available for rent including eight bedrooms, a swimming pool, and a private tennis court.

 13. Salon-de-Provence: Historic Landmarks and Artisan Soaps